Ülo Õun: Career

 After graduating, Õun worked as a taxidermist at the Estonian Museum of Natural History.
 His first exhibition was held at the Tallinn Art Hall gallery, with artists Ellen Koll and Aili Vint in 1970.

 In 1971, he became a freelance artist and began sculpting, mainly portraits and figural sculptures.
 He rose to national prominence in the 1970s, with a style that art critics have described as "friendly grotesque"; Õun's sculptures could not easily be associated with any art movement known in Estonia at that time or compared with any "significant work".
 He distinguished himself from the generation of Estonian sculptural innovators of the 1960s by his characteristic deformation of form. Õun was fascinated by color, fluidity, and the variability of forms in his work and addressed the subjective spiritual nature of man.
 His early exhibitions aroused passionate support and admiration from the public and critics, but was not without detractors.

 One of Õun's most notable sculptures is Isa ja poeg (English: Father and Son), created in plaster in 1977.
 The sculpture depicts Õun and his 18-month-old son Kristjan nude, holding hands and standing at the same height.
 The work symbolizes the relationship between different generations, and the ephemeral period of childhood.
 The sculpture caused a furor when it was initially exhibited at the Tallinn Art Hall in 1977.
 In 1987, it was cast in bronze and originally installed in Tallinn.
 In the autumn of 2001, the Tartu City Government bought the sculpture and intended to install it on the slope of Toomemägi next to the Inglisild (Angel's Bridge).
 A granite base for the sculpture was made, but an ordinance was brought to light that only artwork and monuments related to the University of Tartu could be installed on Toomemägi.
-The sculpture was later unveiled for permanent display on Küüni Street on Child Protection Day, 1 June 2004, in Tartu's Central Park, facing Town Hall Square.
+The sculpture was later unveiled for permanent display on Küüni Street on Child Protection Day, 1 June 2004, in Tartu central park, facing Town Hall Square.
 Isa ja poeg has become a well-known landmark of Tartu.